More about Kyle.

 Kyle Stegall’s flexible and stylish artistry has been a powerful presence on concert and opera stages around the world.
 Celebrated for the astonishing diversity of his repertoire, he lends the same penetratingly emotive artistry to music spanning Bach evangelists, leading tenor roles in the works of Mozart and the masters of the Bel Canto Era, and operatic world-premieres.

-Acclaimed for bringing new music to life, Mr. Stegall’s forthcoming album of song sets by living composers for Avie Records-London will include Harry Sdraulig’s Visions of Judgement, Adolphus Hailstork’s Four Romantic Love Songs, Anne Cawrse’s Songs of Sorrow, Rosephanye Powell’s Miss Wheatley’s Garden, and B.E.
+Acclaimed for bringing new music to life, Mr. Stegall’s forthcoming album of song sets by living composers for Centaur Records will include Harry Sdraulig’s Visions of Judgement, Adolphus Hailstork’s Four Romantic Love Songs, Anne Cawrse’s Songs of Sorrow, Rosephanye Powell’s Miss Wheatley’s Garden, and B.E.
 Boykin’s Desert Songs.
 Kyle was lauded for “delivering the entire role with tonal sweetness and expressive urgency” (San Francisco Chronicle) when he created the role of ‘Tomasso’ in Laura Schwendinger’s Artemisia, in a production supported by the national endowment for the arts.

 On the concert stage, Mr. Stegall has performed as guest soloist with ensembles across the world under celebrated conductors such as William Christie (Les Arts Florissants), Manfred Honeck (Pittsburgh Symphony), Masaaki Suzuki (Bach Collegium Japan), Matilda Hofman (Left Coast Chamber Ensemble), Stephen Stubbs (Boston Early Music Festival), Mark Dupere (Philharmonie Austin), Matthew Dirst (Ars Lyrica), Nic McGegan (Philharmonia Baroque), Dana Marsh (Washington Bach Consort), and Kathleen Allan (Amadeus Choir), among many others.